ice1000/website/dtt-dev/struct-2.typ

 == Limit of Compilers

-Now, let's further generalize the idea of raw structures.
+Now, we further generalize the idea of raw structures.
 The data in a raw product in type theory $bold(A)$ can be represented as a _cone_, which is defined below.